Love is Love

 Most of Nancy’s columns were about her relationship.
 As she explained to MGH host Eric Marcus in a 1989 interview, “It was sort of like the Perils of Pauline, personal essays, or whatever happened during that week… One of my favorite columns was the one about ‘A’ people and ‘Z’ people always getting together.
 I squeeze the toothpaste from the bottom of the tube very carefully.
 [She] just goes shoosh!”
 Nancy wrote her GCN column, “Odyssey of a Unicorn,” until 1984 and then went on to write for another Boston publication, Bay Windows.

 Nancy Walker died from complications of breast cancer on May 20, 1996.
 She was 61.
 Nancy’s surviving partner still lives in the house they once shared.

-You can read about Nancy’s contributions to the LGBT civil rights movement in Eric Marcus’s book, Making Gay History.
+You can read about Nancy’s contributions to the LGBTQ civil rights movement in Eric Marcus’s book, Making Gay History.